Bramley-Moore Dock

 Bramley-Moore Dock was a dock on the River Mersey in Liverpool, England, and part of the Port of Liverpool.
 The dock is located in the northern dock system in Liverpool's Vauxhall area, and was connected to Sandon Half Tide Dock to the north and Nelson Dock to the south.
 Jesse Hartley was the architect.
 The dock opened in 1848.

-The dock was infilled with Everton FC's new home ground, Hill Dickinson Stadium, which opened in 2025 and was constructed on the dock.
+The dock was infilled with reclaimed sand from the Mersey to create the foundation for Everton FC's new home ground, Hill Dickinson Stadium, which opened in 2025 and was constructed on the dock.
 The 52,888-capacity stadium opened in time for the start of the 2025–26 football season.
 The project was cited as one of the reasons for the revocation of Liverpool's World Heritage Site status as the Liverpool Maritime Mercantile City, with the World Heritage Committee stating that the project was one of the developments which had resulted in a "serious deterioration" of the historic site.

 History

 The dock was opened on 4 August 1848, as part of Jesse Hartley's major northern expansion scheme of that year, and was named after and opened by John Bramley-Moore, chairman of the dock committee at the time.
 When built, Bramley-Moore Dock was the most northerly part of the dock system.
 At the time, access to the River Mersey was from the south, through the new Nelson and Salisbury Docks, which were all commissioned simultaneously.
 When built, Bramley-Moore Dock was used for the largest steamships of the era.

 In 1851, further docks were opened to the north.
 These included Wellington Half Tide Dock, which gave a second access point for Bramley-Moore into the Mersey.
 The berthing of the larger ships was moved to the new Sandon Dock and Huskisson Dock within a few years of opening because of the ease of access to the river these docks offered.
-Around 1900, the Wellington Dock and the adjoining Sandon Dock were realigned, with the half tide dock separated as Sandon Half Tide Dock, as it remains today.
+In around 1900, the Wellington Dock and the adjoining Sandon Dock were realigned, with the half tide dock separated as Sandon Half Tide Dock, as it remains today.

 Although a mixed-use dock, with one of the original transit sheds still in place, Bramley-Moore did extensive coal trade.
 The coal handling included both coal for export and bunker coal for steamships in the port, transported from the South Lancashire Coalfield.
 A high-level railway opened in 1857 to transport coal directly to the north quay.
 The high-level railway was connected by viaduct to the adjacent Lancashire and Yorkshire Railway line.
 The high-level railway was operational from 1856 to 1966.

 After the decline in coal-fired steamships, the dock continued to export coal.
 Following the demise of coal mining in South Lancashire, and most of the UK, the export market for coal dissolved with the dock ceasing coal exports in 1988.